-Newcastle celebrates the opening of a new museum of natural history in 1889.
+Newcastle celebrates the opening of a the New Museum of Natural History in 1884

 His project began in 1878 with the purchase of the land at Barras Bridge and the preparation of building plans followed by a major fund raising exercise.
 By 1883 his ambitious vision was nearly completed and The New Museum of Natural History (later renamed The Hancock Museum) was ready for business.
 Hancock’s remarkable achievement was publically acknowledged when the museum formally opened to the public, with great pomp and ceremony, on Tuesday 20th August, 1884.